 Parking is available outside the Carriage House or visit the Campus Shuttle schedule for other transportation options.

-Fresh vegetables are available in the Hendricks Chapel Food Pantry now!
+Fresh vegetables are delivered to the Hendricks Chapel Food Pantry once per week!
 Learn more about Pete’s Giving Garden, the garden on South Campus that grows produce for the pantries, in this Syracuse University News article.

 How to Support the Pantry

 Hendricks Chapel relies on generous donations from the Syracuse University community to stock the food pantry.
 Ways to support the food pantry include: